PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 If I click on Basic Settings, change the description, save, refresh the page and return to SEO, the description of the preview has changed.
 When you start to complete meta title, meta description, and friendly URL fields, it’s displayed directly in the preview.
 The preview is displayed in the selected language. \([Issue 14984](https://github.com/PrestaShop/PrestaShop/issues/14984)\)
-* **Meta title**: There is a placeholder: “To have a different title from the product name, enter it here.”
+* **Meta title** - Input Text - Language Selector -  There is a placeholder: “To have a different title from the product name, enter it here.”
 This data is displayed in the code of the page in the tag.
 If the field is empty, the product name will be used.
 A counter indicates the number of characters used on 70 characters recommended.

-A drop-down next to the field is displayed when there are several languages installed \(disabled languages are displayed in the drop-down\).
-It allows choosing in which language the field is displayed.
-Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic \([improvement 16299](https://github.com/PrestaShop/PrestaShop/issues/16299)\)
-* **Meta description**: There is a placeholder: “To have a different description than your product summary in search results pages, write it here.”
+* **Meta description** - Input Text - Language Selector -  There is a placeholder: “To have a different description than your product summary in search results pages, write it here.”
 This data is displayed in the code of the page in the tag.
 If the field is empty, the product description will be used.
 A counter indicates the number of characters used on 160 characters recommended.

-A drop-down next to the field is displayed when there are several languages installed \(disabled languages are displayed in the drop-down\).
-It allows choosing in which language the field is displayed.
-Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic \([improvement 16299](https://github.com/PrestaShop/PrestaShop/issues/16299)\)
-* **Friendly URL**: This field is automatically filled when you enter the product name.
+* **Friendly URL** - Input Text - Language Selector -  This field is automatically filled when you enter the product name.
 The spaces are replaced by dashes.
-A drop-down next to the field is displayed when there are several languages installed \(disabled languages are displayed in the drop-down\).
-It allows choosing in which language the field is displayed.
-Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic \([improvement 16299](https://github.com/PrestaShop/PrestaShop/issues/16299)\)

 When many languages are installed, if I fill the product name only for the default language, I want the friendly-URL field to be automatically filled in other languages with the same content as in default language \([improvement 15936](https://github.com/PrestaShop/PrestaShop/issues/15936)\)
 * **Indexation by search engines**: Yes / No toggle.
 When set on Yes, the product is indexed.
 Otherwise, it's not.
 * **Reset URL**: This button allows to reset the friendly URL field as it was before the last change.